-35 Years Ago: Talking Heads Find Sweet Spot on ‘Speaking in Tongues’
+40 Years Ago: Talking Heads Find the Sweet Spot on ‘Speaking in Tongues’

-After charting a steadily upward commercial trajectory with their first four albums, Talking Heads appeared poised for a breakthrough on May 31, 1983, with their fifth LP, Speaking in Tongues.
-And that's exactly what they achieved, selling a million records and scoring their first (as well as only) Top 10 single.
+Talking Heads appeared poised for a breakthrough after charting a steadily upward commercial trajectory with their first four albums.
+That's exactly what they achieved on May 31, 1983, with the release of Speaking in Tongues. selling a million records and scoring their first (and only) Top 10 single.

 Unlike a number of acts that found a larger audience during the '80s by retrofitting their sound with tons of synths, drum machines and radio-friendly hooks, Talking Heads refused to dumb down or fundamentally alter their music.
 Instead, they refined and evolved, trusting their audience to follow along.
 With Speaking in Tongues, that evolution happened to hit the sweet spot between their New Wave avant-garde roots and the Top 40 airwaves.

-The record's lead-off single, the Top 10 hit "Burning Down the House," set the tone for the record -- both in terms of its sound, which took the angular art-school vibe of the band's early releases and infused it with heavy R&B and soul overtones, as well as its writing style, which found Byrne vamping gibberish over rehearsal demos until the lyrics revealed themselves and giving the album its title.
+The record's lead-off single, the Top 10 hit "Burning Down the House," set the tone – both in terms of its sound, which took the angular art-school vibe of Talking Heads' early releases and infused it with heavy R&B and soul overtones, as well as its writing style, which found Byrne vamping gibberish over rehearsal demos until the lyrics revealed themselves and giving the album its title.

-Working with an expanded lineup that augmented the original four-piece of Byrne, drummer Chris Frantz, bassist Tina Weymouth and keyboardist-guitarist Jerry Harrison with a coterie of session players that included Parliament-Funkadelic keyboardist Bernie Worrell, the band broadened its sonic palette, bouncing high-tech sounds up against funk-influenced grooves and anchoring it all with their rock roots.
+Working with an expanded lineup that augmented the original four-piece of Byrne, drummer Chris Frantz, bassist Tina Weymouth and keyboardist-guitarist Jerry Harrison with a coterie of session players that included Parliament-Funkadelic keyboardist Bernie Worrell, Talking Heads broadened its sonic palette, bouncing high-tech sounds up against funk-influenced grooves and anchoring it all with their rock roots.

 Watch Talking Heads' 'Burning Down the House' Video